-14 SAINT2 Gateway Functions
+13 SAINT Gateway Functions

-The SAINT2 supports several standalone gateway modes.
-In a gateway mode, the SAINT2 operates as a translator between two serial buses without any interface from a PC.
+The SAINT supports several standalone gateway modes.
+In a gateway mode, the SAINT operates as a translator between two serial buses without any interface from a PC.

-- An SD card is used to configure the SAINT2 to act as a stand alone gateway. - ➤ The gateway configuration file must be named CONFIG.TXT.
+- > An SD card is used to configure the SAINT to act as a stand-alone gateway. - > The gateway configuration file must be named CONFIG.TXT. - > Not currently implemented in the Saint3.

-14.1 CAN1/CAN2 Gateway
+13.1 CAN1/CAN2 Bidirectional Gateway

 The CAN1/CAN2 gateway is a gateway between the CAN1 channel and the CAN2 channel.
-The SAINT2 can translate between supported baud rates and CAN transceivers.
+The SAINT can translate between supported baud rates and CAN transceivers.
 Any CAN frames received on CAN 1 are re-transmitted with the same message ID and data onto CAN 2.
 Also, any CAN frames received on CAN 2 are re-transmitted with the same message ID and data onto CAN 1.
 The CONFIG.TXT file should look like this:

-begin gateway cangateway header1: 50 header2: 58

-group file: cancnfg.grp

-end

-where the goupfile cancnfg.grp configures the CAN channels' baud rates, CAN transceivers, and options.
+begin gateway cangateway header1: 50 header2: 58 group file: cancnfg.grp end where the groupfile cancnfg.grp configures the CAN channels' baud rates, CAN transceivers, and options.
 An example of cancnfg.grp might be